thomaseibner/snowflake-provisioning/README.md

 ```

-## Deficiencies
+## TODO

+- [ ] Simplifying code to allow for a single role at each object level [sfprovisioning.py](sfprovisioning.py)/create\_%\_r2r\_grants
-Currently does not support "GRANT ALL ON ALL PIPES IN SCHEMA", tags, search optimizations.
+- [ ] Currently does not support "GRANT ALL ON ALL PIPES IN SCHEMA", tags, search optimizations.
-Currently does not support quoted object names in Snowflake.
+- [ ] Currently does not support quoted object names in Snowflake.

 ## Author